-a videogame parody of the Kinko’s copy store, a source of frustration from its patrons.
+Back before FedEx bought the chain, Kinko's was a freqent source of frustration from its patrons.
 Disaffected! puts the player in the role of employees forced to service customers under the particular incompetences common to a Kinko’s store.
-From a new series of persuasive games we call anti- advergames.
+It's a kind of persuasive game we call "anti-advergames."

 Disaffected! gives the player the chance to step into the demotivated position of real FedEx Kinkos employees.
 Feel the indifference of these purple-shirted malcontents first-hand, and consider the possible reasons behind their malaise -- is it mere incompetence?
 Managerial affliction?
 Unseen but serious labor issues?